Skip to content

 • With adoption: Finds and adopts the existing resource

 Sometimes it’s impossible to UPDATE a resource (e.g., you cannot rename an R2 Bucket).
-In these cases, you need to perform a REPLACE operation to create a new version and delete the old one.
+In these cases, you need to perform a REPLACE operation to:

 if (this.phase === "update") {